code-423n4/2023-10-wildcat/README.md

 # In Scope

-[ ⭐️ SPONSORS: add scoping and technical details here ]

-- [ ] In the table format shown below, provide the name of each contract and:
-  - [ ] source lines of code (excluding blank lines and comments) in each *For line of code counts, we recommend running prettier with a 100-character line length, and using [cloc](https://github.com/AlDanial/cloc).*
-  - [ ] external contracts called in each
-  - [ ] libraries used in each

 *Files and contracts in scope for this audit in the table below:*

 | Contract | SLOC | Purpose | Libraries Used |